 Presenting to over 340 address, street and geographic information experts from councils, Copeland said address and street data were absolutely central to the future of local government, to local public services and to the communities where we live and work.
 Local government has a problem of fragmentation â the jigsaw problem where every team, every organisation has got their little piece of the data puzzle but no one can put all those pieces together, take a step back and see what the big picture shows.

-Copeland said that the solution to joining up the jigsaw pieces could come from using the Unique Property Number (UPRN) that councils holds for every address stating "Any public sector organisation that wants to get involved in using data for better outcomes needs connect together spatial data by using UPRNs.
+Copeland said that the solution to joining up the jigsaw pieces could come from using the Unique Property Number (UPRN) that councils hold for every address stating "Any public sector organisation that wants to get involved in using data for better outcomes needs connect together spatial data by using UPRNs.
 There are amazing things you can do by matching records, if you don't have the UPRN you are making your life impossibly difficult to do it".

-Referencing two large ongoing data projects, finding Houses of Multiple Occupation (HMOs) in London and assessing the influences on alcohol abuse in the north east of England, Copeland highlighted that those local authorities that can already match together data from their different databases have found it very easy to take part and those that can't have mostly not been able to take part at all.
+Referencing two large ongoing data projects, finding Houses of Multiple Occupation (HMOs) in London and assessing the influences on alcohol abuse in the northeast of England, Copeland highlighted that those local authorities that can already match together data from their different databases have found it very easy to take part and those that can't have mostly not been able to take part at all.

 Several other speakers at the conference also provided strong evidence on how connected data leads to better outcomes.
 Manchester City Council, Leeds City Council and Harrow Council all demonstrated that without the UPRN or USRN, some services simply wouldn't be delivered as efficiently or innovatively.